Management Foundations Training Program

 Concepts covered: Coaching and mentoring, effective relationships, educational development, career pathing, improving engagement, succession planning, and developing managers into leaders.

-Our Advanced Management training program takes managers to the next level with additional content for those looking to deepen their managerial expertise.
+Our Advanced Management training program takes managers to the next level with additional content for those looking to deepen their leadership and managerial expertise.
 It consists of the following modules (and can be taken immediately following Management Foundations as part of a bundle):

 - Tough Talk: How to Have the Conversations You’ve Been Avoiding – Participants will learn to identify when tough talk is necessary, how to prepare for tough conversations, and practice the art of better communication.
 They will know how to create a safe environment for communication to unfold and develop an action plan to deal with their toughest roadblocks.
 They will also learn how to coach others to address the roadblocks in their way and create an environment of direct, non-personal feedback.